Throughout the year across Australia you’ll find plenty of food and wine festivals and other fun indulgences.

 Every Thursday and Sunday evening at sunset from May to October, the Darwin beachfront comes alive at the Mindil Beach Sunset Markets.
 The market features a multitude of stalls with local arts, crafts and entertainment, as well as stalls cooking cuisine from around the world.
 The eclectic range of merchants includes masseurs, tarot readers, leatherworkers, indigenous artists, tailors and jewellers.
 Entertainment is provided by free live street theatre, magicians and an array of local and international buskers.
-After browsing the stalls, enjoy a picnic dinner on the beach and watch the spectacular tropical sun set into the ocean.
+After browsing the stalls, enjoy a picnic dinner on the famous beach and watch the spectacular tropical sun set into the Indian ocean.

 Canberra Truffle Festival

 Winter in Australia marks the start of truffle season in the Canberra region, one of Australia’s key truffle growing areas.
 Truffle growers, chefs, restaurants and food lovers from far and wide gather to celebrate the truffle season and the region’s highly prized French Black Truffles at the Canberra and Capital Region Truffle Festival.
 The festival includes truffle hunts, master classes and cooking demonstrations by renowned chefs, truffle inspired menus and tasting sessions at some of the region’s best restaurants and wineries.
 There is also the opportunity to participate in educational truffle growing experiences and expert talks on Australian native truffles.